SCV-Soft/xpc-wallet/README.md

  * __market__:
      App description and promo material for the Google Play app store.
  * __integration-android__:
-     A tiny library for integrating Bitcoin payments into your own Android app (e.g. donations, in-app purchases).
+     A tiny library for integrating XPChain payments into your own Android app (e.g. donations, in-app purchases).
  * __sample-integration-android__:
-     A minimal example app to demonstrate integration of Bitcoin payments into your Android app.
+     A minimal example app to demonstrate integration of XPChain payments into your Android app.